Sampaguitas/pdb_client/README.md

 ## Acknowledgments

-[The Van Leeuwen Pipe and Tube Group](https://www.vanleeuwen.com/en/) is a Dutch international industrial distributor of steel pipes, valves and fittings.
+[The Van Leeuwen Pipe and Tube Group](https://www.vanleeuwen.com/en/) is an international distribution company specializing in steel pipes, and pipe and tube applications.
+The family-owned company, with its head office in Zwijndrecht, the Netherlands, was founded in 1924 and is active in virtually all industrial sectors.
+The Group, including the recently acquired company Benteler Distribution, has close to a hundred branches spread throughout Europe, the Middle East, Asia, Australia, and North America.